thierrypin/LibOPFcpp/README.md

 # LibOPFcpp
-C++17 implementation of OPF classifier in one header
+C++17 implementation of OPF classifier in one header.
+For a Python binding, check [PyOPF](https://github.com/marcoscleison/PyOPF).

 ## How to cite